CUTLER-H2020/DataCrawlers/HadoopDeployment/Readme.md

 # Hadoop deployment

-This folder has the necessary files to deploy data crawled into Hadoop ecosystem
+This folder has the necessary files to deploy data crawled into Hadoop ecosystem.
+Please note, there is an example on how to directly injest data from stream (Twitter) at [Social>TwitterData](https://github.com/CUTLER-H2020/DataCrawlers/tree/master/Social/twitterCrawler#direct-injestion-into-hdfs)

 ## Folder structure